Shrinkage through multiple identifiability

-where $\hat\psi_{\mathrm{EB}}$ is the precision-weighted mean displayed above. {Because $\hat\tau^2$ appears in the denominator of every term and the $v_j$ differ across $j$, this equation admits no closed-form algebraic solution in general.
-Numerically it is a scalar root-finding problem on $[0,\infty)$ after profiling out $\psi$, and standard meta-analysis algorithms---Paule--Mandel iteration \citep{paule1982consensus,dersimonian2007random} or REML with Fisher scoring \citep{viechtbauer2005bias}---solve it in milliseconds.
-We retain the closed-form pairwise estimator derived below for analytic transparency: the point estimator $\hat\psi_{\mathrm{EB}}$ is consistent for any non-negative $\hat\tau^2$ by Theorem~\ref{thm:consistency}.
-An analyst reporting $\hat\tau^2$ itself as a dispersion measure should switch to Paule--Mandel or REML.}
+where $\widehat\psi_{\mathrm{EB}}$ is the precision weighted mean in (\ref{eq:eb-estimator}). {Because $\widehat\tau^2$ appears in every denominator and the $v_j$ differ, this equation has no closed-form solution.
+We retain the closed-form pairwise estimator below for analytic transparency, since $\widehat\psi_{\mathrm{EB}}$ is consistent for any non-negative $\widehat\tau^2$ by Theorem~\ref{thm:consistency}.}